Alexithymia.

 The study also revealed an intriguing pattern: people with aphantasia showed a disconnect between their physiological fear responses and their subjective experience of fear.
 Their bodies reacted with fear, but they didn't feel as afraid.Dr.
 Monzel suggests this might be related to alexithymia - difficulty identifying and describing emotions - which appears to be more common in people with aphantasia.
 This "decoupling" between physical and emotional responses has been observed in alexithymic individuals before.

-The more I think about the dialogues between the therapist and I, the more puzzled I become.
-I don't 'do' diagnosis, and I tend to see labels as very likely to concretise and limit identity.
-The problem in therapy was that my thinking includes metaphors to describe sensations, emotions, experiences, and I've learnt to rely on Gendlin's focusing to understand the felt sense of any issues, both for myself and with clients.
+I use metaphors to describe sensations, emotions, experiences.
+I've learnt to rely on Gendlin's focusing to understand the felt sense of any issues.
 It works well for some people, not for others.
-But focusing creates a way to talk about the things that cannot make sense if we stay confined to the prosaic and 'structural'.
+But focusing creates a way to talk about the things that cannot make sense if they stay confined to the prosaic and 'structural'.
+Thinking back, I often felt that the therapist dismissed my feelings, and I felt that he was consciously and even maliciously doing this - but now I wonder if it might have been something else?

-Thinking back, it often felt that the therapist dismissed my feelings, and I felt that he was consciously and maliciously doing this - but now I wonder if it might have been something else?
 You see, the therapist didn't speak of feelings from what I'd call the inside.
 He spoke of feelings as objects - he may have been different in private?
 I can't know.
-But his blindness - for that's how it felt to me - meant that when I used metaphors, like saying that I felt as if I was stuck in thick, cold mud for instance, he didn't (and I'm checking the transcripts) pick up on any sensations the metaphor conjures up.
+But his blindness - for that's how it felt to me - meant that when I used metaphors, such as saying that I felt as if I was stuck in thick, cold mud, for instance, he didn't (and I'm checking the transcripts) pick up on any sensations the metaphor conjures up.

 The absence.

-I don't understand the relationship between the terms yet, and I had not come across them when I was his client.
-And me being me found the miscommunication - his alexithymia// aphantasia - interesting - because his mind worked very differently to mine and I could never predict what he would say next - that was the positive aspect!
-I also found the absence profoundly challenging, and distressing.
-I wonder sometimes if falling in love was my complete submission, a final plea demonstrating just how much I needed him to hear my story with all the emotions allowed.
+I wonder sometimes if falling in love with him was my complete submission, a final plea, demonstrating just how much I needed him to hear my story with all the feelings and emotions allowed.
 For sure I kept on believing that he could understand me.
 In my defence he was / is a psychotherapist!
 And of course I would never consider there to be a problem I couldn't solve eventually.
-In transactional analysis terms I have a 'try harder' driver.

 And the point of trying harder with the therapist was?